joy042219/EDM-portpofolio/Final Lab Task 2/task 2.md

 # Final Lab Task 2: Transforming ER Model to Relational Tables
+ The task is to convert an ER diagram of student assignment submissions into MySQL tables by defining entities and their attributes, establishing relationships, and identifying primary and foreign keys.
+It also involves accurately representing any dependent or weak entities to create a normalized database schema for effective data management.

 # Step by Step
  these are the Steps in order to complete the tasks usigng My SQL Workbench